os-lecture/2023S-os-lectures/lec6/p2-localpagereplace.md

 #### Comparison of LRU, FIFO and Clock

-- The performance of the LRU algorithm is better, but the system overhead is larger
+- LRU: high performance,large system overhead
-- The system overhead of FIFO algorithm is small, and the Belady phenomenon will occur
+- FIFO：small system overhead, experience the Belady phenomenon
-- Clock algorithm is their **compromise**
+- Clock algorithm : their **compromise**
   - When the page is accessed, the order of the page in the linked list is not dynamically adjusted, only marked
-  - When a page is missing, move it to the end of the linked list
+  - When there is a page fault, move it to the end of the linked list
   - For **not visited** pages, Clock and LRU algorithms perform as well
   - For **visited** pages, the Clock algorithm cannot record the exact access sequence, while the LRU algorithm can